Revolutionizing Test Management in Jira

 For us – it certainly was a bold step into a new area of solutions.
 For the users – we hope ATM could become an alternative tool that keeps test management simple, even when we know it isn’t always like that.
 At the same time, we kept ATM as flexible as possible when it comes to the configuration of Testing Setup – so that QA teams could have a chance for easier collaboration.
 By taking out what’s best out of Jira – work items, workflows and permissions, we aimed to offer a tool that extends Jira abilities and adds test management on top of this solid base.
 Although this is just the beginning of ATM journey, we already have multiple stops planned on our roadmap, so stay tuned!

 The app is already available on the Atlassian Marketplace, so go check it out!
-If you would like to see it in action, join us for tomorrow’s webinar where we will be doing a demo and answering your questions.
+If you would like to see it in action, check out our launch webinar, where we shared the ins–n-outs of the app, gave a bit of the background of our motivations and answered your questions.